-In August 2020, we and our wholly-owned subsidiary Kodiak Sciences GmbH entered into a manufacturing agreement with Lonza Ltd ("Lonza") for the clinical and commercial supply of drug substance for tarcocimab.
-The manufacturing agreement has an initial term of eight years, and Kodiak has the right to extend the term up to a total of 16 years.
-Kodiak and Lonza each has the ability to terminate this agreement upon the occurrence of certain conditions.
-Under the agreement, Kodiak and Lonza planned a custom-built facility ("Ursus") dedicated to the commercial-scale manufacturing of Kodiak's drug substance.
-In March 2022, the Ursus facility achieved mechanical completion.
-In May 2022, we announced the grand opening of this facility together with Lonza.
-The facility was commissioned as a cGMP facility in January 2023, and we began the manufacturing of commercial-scale cGMP batches in the first quarter of 2023.
+In August 2020, we entered into a manufacturing agreement with Lonza Ltd ("Lonza") for the clinical and commercial supply of the Company's antibody biopolymer conjugate drug substance which included a custom-built manufacturing facility.
+The manufacturing agreement has an initial term of 8 years, and the Company has the right to extend the term up to a total of 16 years.
+The Company and Lonza each have the ability to terminate this agreement upon the occurrence of certain events.